Technical Privacy Metrics: a Systematic Survey: Characteristics of Privacy Metrics

 \subsection{Output Measures}

 The output of a privacy metric refers to the kind of property that a privacy metric measures.
 We introduce a taxonomy with eight output properties, each of which represents a different aspect of privacy.
 This is an important categorization because it shows that a single metric cannot capture the entire concept of privacy.
 A more complete estimate of privacy can only be obtained by using metrics from different output categories.
-Figure~\ref{fig_outcomes} gives an overview of the output measures and the metrics associated with each.